CodeSeeker99/codeseeker99.github.io/_posts/2021-01-18-Django-App.md

 ```

+Notice how getting objects from the database is as simple as accessing the class **PytorchModel's** attributes.
+This is the power of the **Django Orbject Relational Mapper (ORM)**.
+The code above implements only the **CREATE, READ and DELETE** functionality.
+You can add the UPDATE functionality using a **PUT** header request in the same function.

 #### Work still happening on the project.
 Will add more parts on the blog, Keep checking!

 #### Code can be found at [the repository link](https://github.com/CodeSeeker99/PS2_repo/tree/main/Django)